Camp Alger: Water and sanitation

-The water supply was also quite limited and never was sufficient for other uses than cooking and drinking, and not that until about the 25th of June, when about forty wells had been sunk.
+The water supply was quite limited and never was sufficient for other uses than cooking and drinking, and not for that until about the 25th of June, when about forty wells had been sunk.
 There were no adequate bathing facilities nearer than the Potomac River, which was 7 miles distant.
 The troops were encamped both in the open and wooded portions.
 Those in the latter did not seem to suffer on account of their position.
-The sinks were generally properly policed, of the regulation depth, and were very soon inclosed.
+The sinks were generally properly policed, of the regulation depth, and were very soon enclosed.

 The woods were quite badly polluted by the excreta of the men; but the commanding officer issued stringent sanitary regulations and used great efforts to see that they were obeyed.
 His efforts were fairly successful.
 The troops were well supplied with tentage.
 The camps of the different regiments were well policed, and the refuse properly disposed of by burning.
 The rations were abundant in quantity and good in quality.
 Field bakeries were established in the camp and at Dunn Loring on August 2, from which the corps was supplied with excellent bread.
 As heretofore stated, on 1 August it was decided to reduce the number of troops, one division being sent to Thoroughfare Gap, and about two weeks later it was decided to move the whole corps.
 Early in September that was accomplished.
 During the existence of this camp the weather was exceedingly hot and some portion of the time very rainy, both of which conditions, with myriads of flies which infested the camp, were the causes of much discomfort to the men.
 The health of this locality is reputed to be as good as any in the section of country about Washington.